What Alaskan Way Viaduct, Seattle, WA.

-How: Owners of water front property could purchase the air rights above the viaduct and collectively transfer the rights to a living trust or revolving fund.
+How Trustees purchase the air rights above the viaduct and collectively transfer the rights to a revolving fund.

-Why?
-One of the problems with the viaduct was that business owners below were concerned about the loss of foot traffic.
+- Business owners below the viaduct were concerned about the loss of foot traffic.

-Incentive: Aside from the write off (there’s always a way work with numbers), trustees of the viaduct would be leaving a living legacy with living solutions.
+Incentive Aside from the write off (there’s always a way work with numbers), trustees of the viaduct would be leaving a living legacy with working solutions.

-In addition to the carbon sequestration from the down town traffic, the trees and edible landscape could provided shade from the heat island affect and something beautiful to look at.
-Or in a word, biophilia.
+In addition to the carbon sequestration from the down town traffic, the trees and edible landscape could provided something beautiful to look at and encourage tourism.
 As humans our love of nature and the living world.

 Climate Seattle has a temperate climate making it a good place to grow srubbery and food.

 Seismology Seattle sits on the Cascadia Subduction Zone.
 An active region where two tectonic plates or fragments of earth move toward one another.
 “Earthquake Sources of the PNW.”
 Pacific Northwest Seismic Network.
 N.p., n.d.
 Web.
 03 Apr.
 2014. www.pnsn.org

 The High Line The High Line is a public park built on a historic freight line elevated above the streets on Manhattan’s West Side.
 It is owned by the City of New York, and maintained and operated by Friends of the High Line; a non-for-profit conservancy make up of community goers who sought to preserve and transform the historical structure at a time when its beauty was at threat for demolition.
 By working with the New York City Department of Parks & Recreation, Friends of the High Line make sure the High Line is maintained and continues to blossom as an extraordinary space for all visitors to enjoy.
 “Park Information.”
 The High Line.
 N.p., n.d.
 Web.
 03 Apr.
 2014. www.thehighline.org